 - What comprehensive financial planning means in practical terms

-A lot of people start with one piece, often investments or retirement savings.
+It’s common for people to concentrate on just one area, such as investing or saving for retirement.
 Although helpful, that approach can leave important areas unaddressed.
 Comprehensive planning evaluates the entire financial picture to reduce the risk that one decision unintentionally impacts another area.

 Core Components of Comprehensive Financial Planning in Henderson, NV